 Number 89

-August 1966

-J W Solomon

-• Croquet •

 John Solomon's book has been eagerly awaited by all croquet players.
 As one would expect from the author, it is a really authoritative manual, based on long experience and much thought.
 It will surely help any player, from novice to expert, to progress towards championship class.
 The text is lucid and is greatly enhanced by more than 20 drawings of equal clarity.
 A chapter is devoted to elucidating some of the more Most of the 12 photographs - some specially taken - show Mr. difficult Laws.
 Solomon in action on the court.

 9 x 6 in 118 pages 12 photographs 21 diagrams

+Printed by Prestoprint Limited, Kingston upon Thames

+SINCE 1795

+August 1966

+JW Solomon

+Croquet

 25s

-a Batsford book

-published by BT Batsford Ltd. 4 Fitzhardinge Street London W1

-JAQUES EQUIPMENT, WHEREVER CROQUET IS PLAYED

-Calendar Fixtures 1966

-Aug 6-13 (non-official) Hon.
+published by B T Batsford Ltd. 4 Fitzhardinge Street London W1 JAQUES EQUIPMENT, WHEREVER CROQUET IS PLAYED Calendar Fixtures 1966 Aug 6-13 CHAMPIONSHIPS OF COUNTY DUBLIN. (non-official) Hon.
 Sec.
-Croquet

-Club, Carrickmines, Dublin.

-- " 12-14 CHELTENHAM.
-(American) (Non-official) Hon.
+Croquet Club, Carrickmines, Dublin. sugg " 12-14 CHELTENHAM.
+(American)(Non-official) Hon.
 Tourn.
 Sec.
-Croquet Club Old Bath Road, Cheltenham. - " 15-20 NOTTINGHAM, Hon.
+Croquet Club Old Bath Road, Cheltenham.
+RE " 15-20 NOTTINGHAM.
+Hon.
 Tourn.
 Sec.
-F. B. Stephens, Ebor House, 24 Gladstone Terrace, Grantham, Lincs. - " 22-27 SOUTHWICK, Hon.
+F. B. Stephens, Ebor House, 24 Gladstone Terrace, Grantham, Lincs.
+At a 2.15 - th " 22-27 SOUTHWICK.
+Hon.
 Tourn.
 Sec.
-Mrs W. A. Naylor, 60 Southwick Street, Southwick, Sussex. - " 29-SOUTHWICK.
+Mrs W. A. Naylor, 60 Southwick Street, Southwick, Sussex. and were . " Sept 29- 3rd SOUTHWICK.
 (Non-official) Hon.
 Tourn.
-Sept 3rd Sec.
-Mrs W. A. Naylor, 60 Southwick St, Southwick, Sussex. - Aug 29-HUNSTANTON, Hon.
 Sec.
-Mrs A. N. Rolfe, Weathercocks, Heacham, Kings Sept 3rd Lynn, Norfolk. - PRESIDENTS CUP.
+Mrs W. A. Naylor, 60 South- wick St, Southwick, Sussex. cone of h fails shal Aug Sept 29- 3rd HUNSTANTON.
+Hon.
+Sec.
+Mrs A. N. Rolfe, Weathercocks, Heacham, Kings Lynn, Norfolk. shal half (ii) " 5-9 PRESIDENTS CUP.
 Hurlingham.
 Sec.
 C.A.
-The Hurlingham Club, S.W.
-6. - CHAIRMAN'S SALVER.
+The Hurlingham Club, S.W.6. tion " 5-9 CHAIRMAN'S SALVER.
 Hunstanton.
 Sec.
 C.A.
 The Hurlingham Club, S.W.
-6. - 5-9 SURREY CUP.
+6. It is a no " 5-9 SURREY CUP.
 Cheltenham.
 Sec.
-C.A.
-The Hurlingham Club, S.W.
-6. - 5-10 PARKSTONE.
+C. A. The Hurlingham Club, S.W.
+6. tion " 5-10 PARKSTONE.
 Hon.
 Sec.
-Mrs McMordie, Yapton, Delhi Close, Parkstone Dorset. - Sept 13-15 ALL ENGLAND HANDICAP AREA FINALS Roehampton.
+Mrs McMordie, Yapton, Delhi Close, Parkstone Dorset. abo alro Ar Sept 13-15 ALL ENGLAND HANDICAP AREA FINALS Rochampton.
 Sec.
-C. A. The Hurlingham Club, S.W.
-6. - " 16-19 OLD BOYS EVENT.
+C. A. The Hurl- ingham Club.
+S. W. 6.
+Rol - " 16-19 OLD BOYS EVENT.
 Cheltenham.
 Hon.
-Tourn NEW ASSOCIATES Sec.
+Tourn Sec.
 Croquet Club, Old Bath Road, Cheltenham. - " 19-24 ROEHAMPTON.
 Games Sec.
 Roehampton Club, Roehampton Lane, S.W.
-15. - 26-DEVONSHIRE PARK.
+15. - ..
+26-DEVONSHIRE PARK.
 Sec.
-C. A. 8th The Hurlingham Club, S.W.
+C. A. Oct 8th - The Hurlingham Club, S.W.
 6. - " 14-16 CHELTENHAM.
 (American) (Non-official) Hon.
 Tourn.
 Sec.
 Croquet Club, Old Bath Road, Cheltenham.
 C. A. NOTICES A SSOCIATES are asked to take a lenient view of any omissions and commissions in the August magazine as there was a change of Editor mid-stream (or I should say mid-month).
 The difficulties this presents are obvious - but I can ensure you every effort has been made to overcome them.
 The experiment of turning Challenge & Gilbey into an American Tournament appears to have met with the players approval - chiefly because they all get daily games.
-We should be glad to receive any written comments on the There is a Conference to be held at Hurlingham on Saturday, November 12th.
+We should be glad to receive any written comments on the subject.
+There is a Conference to be held at Hurlingham on Saturday, November 12th.
 Official notices will, of course, be sent out to Clubs nearer the date - but we hope that hearing about it now will enable delegates to be appointed and plans to be made by the Clubs well ahead.
 We do want all the Clubs, large and small, to be represented.
-Next year is our Centenary year so there will be more problems than usual to be discussed - and we want everybody's suggestions and ideas.
-V. C. Gasson.
+Next year is our Centenary year so there will be more probms than usual to be discussed - and we want everybody's estions and ideas.
+V.C.
+Gasson.